Career

 What are the Benefits of Freelancing?

 So many benefits of freelancing!
 First, you get to work exactly what you are passionate about.
-You never have to feel bored because there is always something new and exciting to learn!
+You never have to feel bored because for many, projects only last short periods of time so there is always something new and exciting to learn!
 You have complete control over your schedule and your working environment.

 You get the freedom to take vacation whenever you want or even stay home sick if you need to!
 Freelancing gives you independence, flexibility and agency.
 You also earn more freedom with freelancing because you can choose your freelance projects, as well as choosing when to work and when to rest.